-Table 70.
+Table 71.
 LTA Function

-CTA[2:0], Chroma Timing Adjust, Address 0x27[5:3]
+CTA[2:0], Chroma Timing Adjust-Address 0x27, Bits[5:3]

-The chroma timing adjust register allows the user to specify a timing difference between chroma and luma samples.
-This can be used to compensate for external filter group delay differences in the luma vs. chroma path and to allow a different number of pipeline delays while processing the video downstream.
+The chroma timing adjust register allows the user to specify a timing difference between chroma and luma samples, which can be used to compensate for external filter group delay differences in the luma vs. chroma path and to allow a different number of pipeline delays while processing the video downstream.
 Review this functionality together with the LTA[1:0] bits.